shamansystems/Cheap-FOCer-2/assembly/readme.md

 If you have any other questions regarding part placement and polarity please see the fully assembled image below.
 If all else fails open the `Cheap FOCer 2 60mm.pro` file in the design folder with [KiCAD](https://www.kicad-pcb.org/) as shown [here](./images/kiCad.gif).
 ![](./images/image15.jpeg)

-If you still have questions feel free to open a github issue.
+If you still have questions feel free to open a [github issue](https://github.com/shamansystems/Cheap-FOCer-2/issues).

 ## Mounting the Heat Sink

-1. Be sure to trim excess motor and DC power cable ends on the bottom of the PCB so that there is not risk of the cables being bridged to the heat sink.
+1. Trim excess motor and DC power cable ends on the bottom of the PCB so that there is not risk of the cables being bridged to the heat sink.

 Prepare the fastening hardware and a 60mm x 51mm portion of 1mm thick thermal pad as seen in the image above.